hlhpage/mute-this-please/README.md

 __3 - Button "Update active devices list"__ updates list (2) and shows the audio playback devices available at the time of pressing.
 #### Work mode

 __4 - List with available localizations__.
-For more information about localization, see Локализация / Localization.
+Learn more about localization [here](https://github.com/hlhpage/mute-this-please/blob/master/README.md#локализация--localization).

 __5 - Radio button "Blacklist"__ determines the operating mode of the program.
 In blacklist mode, the volume will only change for processes that are in the list of focused programs.